 Excel VBA DateSerial Function

 DateSerial function in VBA returns the date from the values supplied by the users.
 We need to supply what is the year, what is the day, and what is the month.
 The result will be based on the date format of your system.

 Below is the syntax of the DATESERIAL function.

 #1 – Year: we need to enter the integer number as what is the year?
-While supplying integer number we need to keep below things in mind.
+While supplying integer numbers, we need to keep below things in mind.

 - We can supply numbers from 0 to 9999.